-To become a qualified actuary in Australia, you must complete Part I, Part II and Part III of the professional examinations.
-Part I can be completed at Monash University as part of the Bachelor of Commerce with a major in Actuarial studies or as part of the Bachelor of Commerce Specialist with a specialisation in Actuarial sciences.
-Part II can be completed by continuing on to the honours year at Monash.
+To become a fully qualified actuary in Australia, you must complete the Foundation, Actuary and Fellowship programs.
+The Foundation program can be completed at Monash University as part of the Bachelor of Commerce with a major in Actuarial studies or as part of the Bachelor of Commerce Specialist with a specialisation in Actuarial sciences.
+Two Actuary program subjects can be completed by continuing on to the honours year at Monash.

 The examination system of the Actuaries Institute has three parts with changes transitioning from 2019 to 2023:

-An Associate of the Institute of Actuaries of Australia is entitled to the designation ‘actuary’ and is a Fully Qualified Actuary (FQA) according to the standards of the International Actuarial Association.
+An Associate of the Actuaries Institute is entitled to the designation ‘Actuary’ and is a Fully Qualified Actuary (FQA) according to the standards of the International Actuarial Association.

 Admission as an Associate is changing at the end of 2019 and includes satisfactory completion of:

-Completion of, or exemptions achieved in, both Foundation and Associateship programs
+Completion of, or exemptions achieved in, both Foundation and Actuary programs

 A period of Practical Experience Requirement